Skip to Content

 • You lack the business records necessary to defend your sales tax position.

-• You are an online retailer located in another state and lack familiarity with New York’s sales tax rules.
+• You are an online retailer in another state and unfamiliar with New York’s sales tax rules.

 • Your business operates in multiple states, potentially making only a portion of transactions subject to sale and use tax.

-• Your business purchases property in other states but consumes them in New York, creating potential use tax exposure.
+• Your business purchases property in other states but consumes it in New York, creating potential use tax exposure.

 • The auditor wants to make a physical visit to your place of business.